transistorkreis/random/README.md

 # random
-Firmware of the transistorkreis [random](https://transistorkreis.de/hardware), a module for modular synthesizers.
+Firmware of the transistorkreis [random](https://transistorkreis.de/hardware), which is a module for modular synthesizers.

 ## Documentation
 Clone this repository and import this STM32CubeIDE project into your STM32CubeIDE workspace.